MVS-sysgen/sysgen/README.md

 ## Changes From Jay Moseley Sysgen

-* Added usermod `SYZJ2001` which add job cc to notification
+* Added usermod `SYZJ2001` which adds job cc to notification in TSO
-* Added RAKF, BREXX
+* Added RAKF, and BREXX
 * Installed usermod `DYNPROC` which allows for dynamic proclibs
-* Seperated out usermods to their own JCL to better automation control
+* Seperated out usermods to their own JCL for better automation control
 * Added `S NET` and changed JES2 startup parms in `sys1.parmlib(COMMND00)`
 * Automated startup using HAO hercules
 * Adds version to NETSOL